stolostron/rhacm-docs/_pages/arch_builds.md

 ## Resolve error `zsh: permission denied`

 Running step 10 from the [Set up local build topic](#set-up-local-build) results in the error `zsh: permission denied` if the correct permissions are not set up.
-To work around this issue, complete the following steps.
+To work around this issue, complete the following steps:

 1. Give the terminal full write access to the disk.
 2. Run the following command after filling in your username and the correct path to the acm_sync_asciidoc.sh file: